 YES/NO 1.
-The work involves carrying out a systematic and extensive evaluation of people's personal details, using automated processing No (including profiling).
+The work involves carrying out a systematic and extensive evaluation of people's personal details, using automated processing (including profiling).
 Decisions that have a significant effect on people will be made as a result of the processing.
-Includes: Profiling and predicting, especially when using aspects about people's work performance, economic situation, health, personal preferences or interests, reliability or behaviour, location or movements Processing with effects on people such as exclusion or discrimination
+Includes: Profiling and predicting, especially when using aspects about people's work performance, economic situation, health, personal preferences or interests, reliability or behaviour, location or movements Processing with effects on people such as exclusion or discrimination Excludes: Processing with little or no effect on people No 2.
+The work involves carrying out large scale processing of any of the special categories of personal data, or of personal data relating to Yes

-YES/NO Excludes: Processing with little or no effect on people 2.
-The work involves carrying out large scale processing of any of the special categories of personal data, or of personal data relating to criminal convictions and offences.
-Includes: Racial or ethnic origin data Political opinions data Religious or philosophical beliefs data Trade Union membership data Genetic data Biometric data for the purpose of uniquely identifying a person Health data Sex life or sexual orientation data Data which may generally be regarded as increasing risks to people's rights and freedoms e.g. location data, financial data Data processed for purely personal or household matters whose use for any other purposes could be regarded as very intrusive To decide whether processing is large scale you must consider: The number of people affected by the processing, either as a specific number or as a proportion of the relevant population The volume of data and/or the range of different data items being processed The duration or permanence of the processing activity Yes 3.
-The work involves carrying out large scale and systematic monitoring of a publicly accessible area .
+YES/NO criminal convictions and offences.
+Includes: Racial or ethnic origin data Political opinions data - - - - - - - - - - Irade Union membership data Genetic data Biometric data for the purpose of uniquely identifying a person Bometric data for the purpose of uniquely identifying a person Health data Sex life or sexual orientation data Data which may generally be regarded as increasing risks to people's rights and freedoms e.g. location data, financial data Data processed for purely personal or household matters whose use for any other purposes could be regarded as very intrusive To decide whether processing is large scale you must consider: The number of people affected by the processing, either as a specific number or as a proportion of the relevant population The volume of data and/or the range of different data items being processed The duration or permanence of the processing The geographical extent of the processing activity 3.
+The work involves carrying out large scale and systematic No monitoring of a publicly accessible area.
 Includes processing used to observe, monitor or control people.
-No 4.
-The work involves matching or combining datasets e.g. joining together data from two or more data processing activities performed for different purposes and/or by different organisations in a way that people would not generally expect; joining together data to create a very large, new dataset.
-No 5.
-The work involves processing personal data about vulnerable groups .
-This includes whenever there is a power imbalance between the people whose data are to be used e.g. children, the mentally ill, the elderly, asylum seekers, and the organisation using their personal data.
-Yes 6.
-The work involves significant innovation or use of a new technology .
-Examples could include combining use of finger print and face recognition for improved physical access control; new "Internet of Things" applications.
-No 7.
-The work involves transferring personal data across borders outside the European Economic Area .
-No 8.
-The work involves processing that will prevent people from exercising a right or using a service or a contract e.g. processing in a

-YES/NO public area that people passing by cannot avoid.
+4. The work involves matching or combining datasets e.g. joining No together data from two or more data processing activities performed for different purposes and/or by different organisations in a way that people would not generally expect; joining together data to create a very large, new dataset.
+5. The work involves processing personal data about vulnerable groups.
+Yes This includes whenever there is a power imbalance between the people whose data are to be used e.g. children, the mentally ill, the elderly, asylum seekers, and the organisation using their personal data.
+6. The work involves significant innovation or use of a new technology .
+No Examples could include combining use of finger print and face recognition for improved physical access control; new "Internet of Things" applications.
+7. The work involves transferring personal data across borders outside No the European Economic Area .
+8. The work involves processing that will prevent people from No exercising a right or using a service or a contract e.g. processing in a public area that people passing by cannot avoid. o One - Consultation Phase